Götzendorf an der Leitha

 Götzendorf an der Leitha is a village in the district of Bruck an der Leitha in Lower Austria in Austria.

-Up until the end of the Cold War it was the headquarters of the 9th Panzergrenadier Brigade of the 1st Panzergrenadier Division with the 9th Panzer Staff Battalion (12x M42 Duster); 33rd Panzer Battalion (54x M60 Patton); 35th Panzergrenadier Battalion (65x Saurer SPzA1 IFVs, 12x SK-105 Kürassier, 8x SPzA1GrW 81mm mortars); 1st Jagdpanzer (Tank-destroyer) Battalion (60x SK-105 Kürassier); and the 9th Panzer Artillery Battalion (18x M109 155mm howitzer).
+Up until the end of the Cold War it was the headquarters of the 9th Panzergrenadier Brigade of the 1st Panzergrenadier Division with the 9th Panzer Staff Battalion (12 × M42 Duster); 33rd Panzer Battalion (54 × M60 Patton); 35th Panzergrenadier Battalion (65 × Saurer SPzA1 IFVs, 12 × SK-105 Kürassier, 8 × SPzA1GrW 81 mm mortars); 1st Jagdpanzer (Tank-destroyer) Battalion (60 × SK-105 Kürassier); and the 9th Panzer Artillery Battalion (18 × M109 155 mm howitzer).

 Geography

 Götzendorf an der Leitha lies in the industrial area of Lower Austria.
 About 4.76 percent of the municipality is forested.